ABOUT BRIDGE LACROSSE

 What is the budget for Bridge?

-Our annual budget is $300,00.
+Our annual budget is almost $600,000.
 We welcome you to visit our financials page for additional information.
 We are dedicated to financial transparency as a nonprofit and have earned Platinum Seal of Transparency from GuideStar.

 Who runs Bridge?

-We are governed by a volunteer group of Board of Directors, who oversee all major strategic and fiduciary needs of Bridge.
-They are comprised of nonprofit professionals, business leaders, parents, coaches, young professionals and passionate advocates of kids!
-Bridge is staff by full-time and part-time employees and oversee all operations and programs of Bridge.
+As a nonprofit, Bridge does not have an owner or ownership group, we are governed by a volunteer group of Board of Directors, who oversee all major strategic and fiduciary needs of Bridge.
+In both Dallas and Austin, separate Advisory Boards play a role in the leadership and advocacy of Bridge.
+These boards are comprised of nonprofit professionals, business leaders, parents, coaches, young professionals and passionate advocates of kids!
+Bridge is staffed by full-time and part-time employees and oversee all operations and programs of Bridge.

 Who coaches Bridge programs?